hoast/hoast/CONTRIBUTING.md

 + **Code comments**: Code should be annotated explaining briefly what a section of code does, whereby the functionality should be understood by only reading the comments.
 + **Commit message**: Commit messages should summarize what has essentially been written to the change log.

+### Write examples

+In order to help people

 ### Write tests

 Sometimes tests need to be added, improved, or updated to reflect recent changes, be sure to run the current tests and make changes if necessary.
-Tests are written using the npm package Ava in the repositories `test` directory and run using `$ npm test`.
-Travis-ci bot will automatically run the tests on different versions of node when submit a pull request.
-If any tests fail your pull request will never be accepted.
+Tests can be ran using `% yarn workspaces run test` or `% yarn workspace <package-name> run test` for a specific test.
+GitHub actions will automatically run the tests when a pull request is submitted.
+Your pull request will not be merged until all test are passed.

 ### Sign off commits

 Ensure your commits are signed off on at the end of your commit message, like so `Signed-off-by: Jean Smith <jean.smith@example.com>`.
-Your signature certifies that you comply with the project's [Developer Certificate of Origin](/dco).
+Your signature certifies that you comply with the project's [Developer Certificate of Origin](/DCO).
 The goal of the DCO is to make sure contributors have to legal right to submit their changes.
 Therefore make sure to use your real name and not a pseudonym.

 > If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s` command or in Visual Studio Code use the `Commit All (Signed Off)` or `Commit Stages (Signed Off)` option.